DevarshMakwana2002/demolearning/read.md

-hello this is only read only file
+hello this is only read only file now i am going to change in master branch and lets see how things going